-Important Note: Any in-network deductible, copayment, and/or coinsurance (whichever applies to you) will be waived for: certain preventive drugs as recommended and supported by the Health Resources and Services Administration and the U.S. Preventive Services Task Force; and birth control drugs, diaphragms, and other covered birth control devices that are classified as "Tier 1" drugs or supplies on the Blue Cross and Blue Shield Drug Formulary.
-If there are any birth control drugs or devices classified as "Tier 2" or "Tier 3" drugs or supplies, your cost share amount will still apply.
-(If out-of-network coinsurance applies for Tier 1 drugs and supplies, your out-of-network coinsurance for these covered birth control drugs and devices will not be more than 20%.)
+Important Note: Any in-network deductible, copayment, and/or coinsurance (whichever applies to you) will be waived for certain preventive drugs as recommended and supported by the Health Resources and Services Administration and the U.S. Preventive Services Task Force.
+(If out-of-network coinsurance applies for drugs and supplies, your out-of-network coinsurance for these covered drugs will not be more than 20%.)
 The provisions described in this paragraph do not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.